 We may recommend a crown as the best course of action if:

-- You need to replace an older crown that is damage.
+- You need to replace an old, damaged crown

-- You need to replace an older crown where the tooth has decayed.
+- You need to replace an old crown where the tooth has decayed

-- If you have a weak tooth that is at risk of breaking.
+- You have a weak tooth that is at risk of breaking

-- If you have a tooth that requires a larger filling than is possible.
+- You have a tooth that requires a larger filling than is possible

 Poor Candidates for Porcelain Crowns

-If we do not believe that porcelain crowns are the right choice of treatment for your dental problems, then he will likely recommend an alternative solution.
-Some common reasons we might recommend an alternative treatment to a porcelain crown, include:
+If we do not believe that porcelain crowns are the right choice of treatment for your dental problems, we will likely recommend an alternative solution.
+Some common reasons we might suggest an alternative treatment include:

-- If the patient grinds their teeth in their sleep, as this will erode the crown very quickly.
-In this scenario, a porcelain crown may be an option if the patient is committed to wearing a mouth guard while they sleep.
+- If the patient grinds their teeth in their sleep, this will erode the crown very quickly.
+In this scenario, a porcelain crown may be an option if the patient is committed to wearing a mouthguard while they sleep

-Are you ready to make the next step in restoring your smile with porcelain crowns?
+Are you ready to take the next step in restoring your smile with porcelain crowns?
 At Vero Dental Spa, we will be happy to advise you and help you get started on the journey to healthy, beautiful teeth.
-If you would like to discuss your candidacy for porcelain crowns, or if you would like more information, call Vero Dental Spa today at 772-778-5550.
+If you would like to discuss your candidacy for the porcelain crowns, or if you would like more information, call Vero Dental Spa today.